digital-asset/daml/docs/source/daml/daml-studio.rst

 Top-level declarations of type ``Scenario`` or ``Script`` are decorated with a ``Scenario results`` or a ``Script results`` code lens.
 You can click on the code lens to inspect the execution transaction graph and the active contracts.
-The functionality here is identical for inspecting the results is identical for DAML Scripts and scenarios.
+The functionality for inspecting the results is identical for DAML Scripts and scenarios.

 For the scenario from the :download:`Iou<daml-studio/daml/Iou.daml>`